duckida/mica/README.md

 Dash and Dot, on Mac, with AI!

 **Mica is currently in a "public alpha" state.**
+I will be updating Mica every few minutes between 2pm to 4pm

 To use Mica, you must have macOS and a Dash robot.